 Investment Casting, also known as Lost Wax Casting, is a precision casting process that provides design flexibility and significant cost advantages.

 The Investment Casting process involves pouring molten metal into a mold that has been created using a wax model.
 Once the mold is made, the wax model is melted and drained away.
-Hollow cores can be effected by using a heat-proof core that prevents the molten metal from totally filling the mold.
+Hollow cores can be affected by using a heat-proof core that prevents the molten metal from totally filling the mold.

-Delicate parts with walls as thin as 0.025 in. can be achieved by investment casting.
+Delicate parts with walls as thin as 0.025 in. can be created by utilizing investment casting.